 Your love for decorating doesn't have to stop at the bathroom door.
-Continue your style into this traditionally private place by enhancing with high-quality materials and features that transform it into an elegant and restorative space.
+Continue your style into this traditionally private place by enhancing it with high-quality materials and features that transform it into an elegant and restorative space.
 Stone—like marble, travertine, and porcelain—along with rich, warm woods; beautiful fabrics and upholstery; and reflective crystal chandeliers and glass mirrors all help to create hotel- or spa-like escapes.

 Whether it's a primary or en-suite, powder room, or regular bathroom, consult an interior designer or other professional to help guide you through the process, from creating more space to choosing materials.
 Opt for a clutter-free environment free of personal products, wet towels, and soiled clothing.

 Features That Add Luxury

-Consider adding features to what can be a very utilitarian space that emphasize your personal style and glamour, including:
+Consider adding features to what can be a very utilitarian space that emphasizes your personal style and glamour, including:

 - Wall sconces